 Written by Greg on February 17, 2017

 The common belief is that truck drivers are bullies and was hugging the road.
-This truth is that 18 wheelers have blind spots in front, on both sides and behind a tractor trailer.
-Because the driver may not be able to see you, they move over without seeing you and force you out of the way.
+This truth is that all 18 wheelers have blind spots in front, on both sides and behind a tractor trailer.
+Because the driver may not be able to see you, they move over without seeing you and force you out of the way or cause a wreck.

 It is important that everyone understands the blind spot phenomenon that is inherent in tractor-trailers to protect yourself and your family.
 Staying out of the “danger zones” when driving near an 18-wheeler can drastically reduce your odds of an unfortunate encounter with the semi-truck.